 While fresh food subscription brands are the more popular option for pet owners, the homemade raw diet is also taking off as a viable option thanks to the introduction of new studies arguing for the merits of raw food.

-Fortunately, for pet owners who truly believe in feeding their dogs raw, there are veterinarians out there who are publicly supportive of this diet.
+Fortunately, for pet owners who truly believe they should have raw fed dogs, there are veterinarians out there who are publicly supportive of this diet.
 To help pet parents perfect their dog’s raw diet, they’ve put out their own approved recipes, the best of which I’ve compiled in this article.
 If you’re interested in getting into homemade raw diets yourself, here are some homemade raw dog food recipes vet-approved.
-Then again, there are pet food delivery service options for convenience—each recipe is typically approved by a vet or pet nutritionist.
+Then again, I also recommend pet food delivery service options for convenience—each recipe is typically approved by a vet or pet nutritionist.
 If you are not too confident with your ingredients when making your own raw food, I highly suggest you gently cook these recipes.

 Fruity Fish and Beef Medley